aroshanzamir/angular-17-ssr/README.md

 step 2:
-got to the frontend folder then in the terminal run the following command:
+go to the frontend folder then in the terminal run the following command:

 1- npm install